ashaypathak/Recommendation-system/README.md

 # Recommendation-system
-This would inlude some the stuff i did in implementing various types of recommendation system.
+This would inlude some the stuff i did in implementing user based recommendation system.

 My blog for this can be obtained here :